IjzerenHein/firestorter/docs/api/AggregateCollection.md

 <a name="AggregateCollection"></a>

 ## AggregateCollection
-<p>Collection that aggregates documents resulting from multiple queries done to a single collection into
+<p>Collection that aggregates documents resulting from multiple queries made to a single collection into
 a single, easy accessible collection.</p>

 <p>AggregateCollection is driven by the <code>queries</code> function, which defines what